The Best Barbell Exercises for Building Muscle

 Wrist curls and extensions are the best barbell exercises for building bigger forearms.
 Our forearms house a few different muscles that are trained by a few different lifts.
 Barbell rows train our elbow flexors, barbell curls train our wrist flexors, and lateral raises train our wrist extensors.
 So if you’re doing all of those lifts already, your forearms are probably doing okay.

-Even so, if you want to maximize the growth of your forearms, to helps to do some dedicated forearm training every once in a while.
+Even so, if you want to maximize the growth of your forearms, it helps to do some dedicated forearm training every once in a while.
 To work your forearm muscles even harder—and through a deeper range of motion—you can add in some wrist curls:

 Wrist curls are the main forearm exercise, working our bigger, beefier forearm muscles, but you can also use wrist extensions to bulk up the back side of your forearms.
 Just keep in mind that if you’ve never trained your forearm extensors before, they might be quite weak.
-You might need to start by holding lighter weight plates instead of a full 45-pound barbell.
+You might need to start by holding weight plates instead of a full 45-pound barbell.

 For more, we have a full article on forearm training.